ScoreCL: Augmentation-Adaptive Contrastive Learning via Score-Matching Function: Methodology

 \subsection{Score-Guided Contrastive Learning}

-From the above observations, the score matching function can be used to estimate the difference in the strength of transforms applied to each view, we can design a CL objective that adaptively takes this into account.
-We first formulate the CL objective incorporating recent findings that a positive pair with a wide range of diversity enables representation learning more transferable, more stable converged, and leads to performance enhancement~\cite{tian2020makes,wang2022importance,wang2022contrastive}.

-With attenuate weight $d(A(x_i), A(x_i^+))$ where $A(\cdot)$ is a mapping function from images to augmentation scale and $d(\cdot,\cdot)$ is a function to measure the distance between them, adaptive version of InfoNCE loss is represented as follows:

-This proposed adaptive loss puts more weight on learning pairs with a large difference in the augmentation strength.

-For estimating the function $A(\cdot)$, existing works~\cite{huang2021towards,wang2022importance} only focus on finding the impact of differences in augmentation scale with hand-crafted manner.
-Furthermore, these hand-crafted augmentation scales are globally fixed, resulting in the lack of pair-wise estimation.
-To overcome this limitation, we propose a score-guided CL that learns adaptively to attenuate hard positives by utilizing the characteristic of the score values.
-From the above observations, we set $A(\cdot)$ in equation \ref{eq:score_cl} as $s_\theta(\cdot)$.
-We set $d$ as the L1 norm, and confirm that even when $d$ is set to the L2 norm, results similar to those analyzed above are obtained.
+From the above analysis, the score matching function can be used to estimate the difference in the strength of transforms applied to each view, we propose a score-guided CL that learns adaptively to attenuate hard positives by utilizing the characteristic of the score values.
+We set $A(\cdot)$ in equation \ref{eq:score_cl} as $s_\theta(\cdot)$, which is illustrated in Fig. \ref{fig:architecture}.
+The PyTorch-style pseudocode is shown in Algorithm~\ref{alg:scoreCL}.

-Our proposed method to utilize score values is illustrated in Fig. \ref{fig:architecture}.
-The PyTorch-style pseudocode is shown in the appendix.
-To verify the generality of our approach to existing CL methods, we apply ours to four models: SimCLR, SimSiam, W-MSE, and VICReg.
-Note that our method can be applied to every CL method orthogonally to the usage of negative samples and improve the baselines consistently.
+The distance $d(A(v),A(v'))$ is set as the L1 norm, and we confirm that even when $d$ is set to the L2 norm, results similar to those analyzed above are obtained.
+To verify the generality of our approach to existing methods, we select the four different types of method as presented in~\cite{bardes2021VICReg}: SimCLR (Contrastive learning), SimSiam (Distillation methods), W-MSE (Information maximization methods), and VICReg (Joint embedding).
+Note that our method can be applied to every method orthogonally to the usage of negative samples and improve the baselines consistently.
 The modified loss functions for each method are as follows: \begin{itemize} \item \textbf{SimCLR}~\cite{chen2020simple}:

 \item \textbf{SimSiam}~\cite{chen2021exploring}: